Oracle Java Case Study

 Audit statusFormally closed; no further action required

-This outcome — $5M claim resolved at literally zero cost — represents the gold standard of Java audit defence.
-It was achieved not through legal confrontation but through factual accuracy, proactive remediation, and comprehensive entitlement analysis that left Oracle with no sustainable basis for their claim.
+This outcome — $5M claim resolved at literally zero cost — was achieved through factual accuracy, proactive remediation, and comprehensive entitlement analysis that left Oracle with no sustainable basis for their claim.

 Key Lessons: Defending Against Oracle Java Audits